Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 If a resume says `Kubernetes` and the job description says `Kubernetes`, the system can see the overlap.

-That does not mean the candidate can operate Kubernetes in production.
-It does not mean the role really requires Kubernetes expertise.
-It does not mean the word was used at the same level of depth on both sides.
+A surviving token proves only that both artifacts contain the word.
+It says nothing by itself about whether the candidate can operate Kubernetes in production, whether the role requires that depth, or whether both sides used the term in the same way.

-It only means the token survived.

 This is why keyword matching feels simultaneously useful and inadequate.